-This is the transcript for episode 344 of the Community Broadband Bits podcast.
-In this episode, Christopher speaks with Jack Davis, vice president and CTO of Pemiscot-Dunklin Electric Cooperative, about the co-op's Fiber-to-the-Home project in rural Missouri.
-Listen to the episode here.
+This is the transcript for episode 352 of the Community Broadband Bits podcast.
+In this episode, Christopher interviews Dr. Robert Wack about the impact of better broadband in healthcare.
+Read the transcript below, or listen to the podcast episode.

 Robert Wack: And so, what we'd like to do is that same process that's occurring in intensive care units — move that out into the home, so that your home now becomes basically a nurse that's watching you, keeping an eye on your health, and hopefully anticipating problems long before they become a serious thing.